GM’s Cruise rolls out Origin, an autonomous electric vehicle with no steering wheel

 GM’s Cruise is launching the Origin electric autonomous vehicle and sliding doors today, the product of 3 years of work between General Motors, Cruise, and Honda.
-The Cruise Origin is designed without a combustible engine or driver, which Cruise CEO Dan Ammann says give people more space.
-The Origin can seat up to 6 people, with all passengers looking toward each other in the rear wheel drive vehicle.
+The Cruise Origin is designed without a combustible engine or a driver, decisions which Cruise CEO Dan Ammann says give people more space.
+The Origin can seat up to 6 people, with 3 passengers on each side looking toward each other in the rear-wheel drive vehicle.

+The vehicle also comes with air bags, “Start Ride” buttons, an SOS button, and a camera on the roof of the interior, presumably to deploy computer vision models that can do things like analyze the sentiment of riders.
+VentureBeat reached out to Cruise for more details on how each of these interior features works.

-No price, production date, or production location were shared at the event held in San Francisco that ironically took place in part in an old Honda dealership.
+No price, production date, or production location were shared at the event held in San Francisco, which ironically took place in part in an old Honda dealership.
 The news was shared alongside the company’s continuing vision of a future where cars are autonomous, people no longer own vehicles, and all cars are electric so that the world sees fewer vehicle deaths per year, less pollution, and less wasted time.

 Ammann claimed that vehicles like Origin will save the average San Francisco resident up to $5,000 a year, and will be able to operate day and night for up to million miles over the lifetime of a vehicle.